|

+It was a few years ago, just before their début maxi single came out, when I was first introduced to Göncölszekér.
+I was invited along to one of their concerts that they played in those days at the Újlipótvárosi Klub-Galéria (the “gallery”), down Tátra utca in Budapest.
+They played a collection of poems, which they set to their own music and melodies, from a vast array of poets great and small, but all brilliant.
+I came away from that gig with a head full of songs, all in Hungarian, some of which I remember to this day.
 And really that says a great deal about the band and their music.
 They have a way of captivating the essence of the poem, performing in a style that makes for very sonorous and rich textures, sung in a range from tenor to bass.
 Instrumentation-wise, they have an arsenal to choose from.
 Going back to that first time I saw them, you enter the gallery, an art gallery no less, and a staircase leads you down to the makeshift concert area in the basement.
 You are greeted by paintings on the wall, the other members of the audience in front of you all turning heads to see who’s just arrived, and then three figures, seated, all playing different instruments.
 Behind them, strewn around a table or just willy-nilly on the floor, is a collection of instruments ranging from spare guitars to a glockenspiel.
 I’m impressed, the band members are multi-instrumental and multi-talented.
+The music itself also hits you, it is folk music based, but there are clearly other influences, like jazz or French chansons, with a variety of time signatures and keys (sometimes in one song!), which help to express the undulating moods of the pieces, the poems set to music, they play.

 Back to the three figures, at the very beginning it was a three piece band consisting of Dani the recorder player with a rack of recorders behind him on the left of the audience, Péter in the middle with his guitars, steel strings for bashing out bluesy numbers, nylon for more intricate work, and Márton with his myriad of instruments, from banjos to accordions.
 Soon, by the time they made their first recording, Zoli, an acoustic bass guitarist had joined them.
 One thing for sure, I thought, they’ll be having fun remembering who plays what and when!

 The music is exceptional, formed in neat packages around the singing of the boys, be it solo, each of them singing main vocals at some stage, or together in harmony.
 And this is the lasting impression of the band, that they can write music that suits each song, fully understanding its message, and bringing out its essence in song.
 They sing a poem called Kikötő blues (Harbour Blues) by the Hungarian poet Péter Kántor and the music captures the playful, joyous harmonies of the poem in an upbeat twelve bar blues.
 Then there’s the more thought-provoking Keresni fogsz (You Will Try to Find Me) from Lajos Áprily, interpreted in a melodic, harmonic trio of voices backed by Péter’s beautiful classical guitar sounds.
 József Utassy’s Éjfél (Midnight) is given a haunting vocal blended with Márton’s unforgettable banjo hook.
 James Fenton’s Semmi (Nothing) has Dani’s trademark meandering, wistful recorders, supporting the rich vocal of Márton, who also showcases his glockenspiel on this.
+The CD, Minden perc itthagy (Every Minute Leaves Me Here) is worth checking out.
+Over a year in the making, the band’s patience really paid off with this one, with interpretations of their live show played in the studio.
+A great recording that I often listen to, when I want something meaningful yet melodic in my life.

 Since the first heady days, the band’s gone through various stages, old and new members coming and going, guest musicians on their recording and even in their live shows, and they’ve moved away from the gallery and are now playing in bigger, more important venues.
 Somehow they’ve managed to retain the original three members and have recently replaced their bassist with a new one, Péter.
 The future looks good for Göncölszekér, and I know I’ll be along to see them wherever they play!